-If you're using SMART Response software in CE or VE mode, which doesn't require a receiver, see Activating SMART Response CE software on page 15 for instructions.
+If you are using SMART Response software in CE or VE mode, you must activate the software within 30 days of installation.
+See Activating SMART Response CE software on page 16 or Activating SMART Response VE software on page 17 for instructions.